swiknaba/LinuxServer/README.md

     ssh grader@18.194.4.174 -p 2200

-Use the provided private ssh key `grader` for authentication (found in main folder of this project).
-Copy it to your machines /.ssh folder and chmod the permission to be 400 than add it to your keychain (e.g. for macOS: `ssh-add -K /.ssh/grader`)
+Use the provided private ssh key `grader` for authentication (sent as message while submitting project).
+Copy it in a file to your machines /.ssh folder and chmod the permission to be 400 than add it to your keychain (e.g. for macOS: `ssh-add -K /.ssh/grader`)

 === Readme for the app itself: